doc4d/docs/docs/ViewPro/getting-started.md

 * .txt and .csv
 * .pdf (for export only)

-For more details, check out the description of the [VP IMPORT DOCUMENT](component-method-list.md#vp-import-document) and [VP EXPORT DOCUMENT](component-method-list.md#vp-export-document) commands.
+For more details, check out the description of [VP IMPORT DOCUMENT](component-method-list.md#vp-import-document) and [VP EXPORT DOCUMENT](component-method-list.md#vp-export-document).